CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/price-management/update-price-lists.md

 ## Adding a Document

-To update prices for selected indexes using a prepared Excel file, you need to create a new document within the plugin.
+To update prices for selected Item Master Data using a prepared Excel file, you need to create a new document within the plugin.
 This can be done by clicking the "Add Price List" button.

     ![Add Document](./media/add-doc.png)